william-isley-3rd/Comp-Chem-Tools/README.md

 **Get-Atomic-Coord.pl**

-    This script parses Gaussian 09 or ADF outfiles for molecular coordinates.
+    This script parses Gaussian 09, ORCA, or ADF outfiles for molecular coordinates.
     Can search for lowest energy structure, or extract coordinates from a specific step.
     Check comments of code for specific option instructions.
     usage: